-It’s been several months since the world turned upside down.
 The reimagined remote workplace is now a reality.
 The challenges ahead may seem even more daunting because no one seems to have a concise playbook.
 But more and more want to crack these flexible work arrangements since it seems to:

 These days, engaging and empowering your remote employees may be as difficult as herding cats.